bfichera/shgpy/docs/source/index.rst

 What ShgPy is not
 =================

 Right now, ShgPy is narrowly suited for a particular RA-SHG geometry (i.e. `this one <https://arxiv.org/abs/1909.12850>`_).
 Other implementations of RA-SHG (e.g. where the angle of incidence can vary, etc.) are not currently supported.
-However, this software is always evolving and support may come in the future if there's enough interest (see :doc:`contribute`).
+However, this software is always evolving and support may come in the future if there's enough interest (see :doc:`how to contribute <contribute>`).

 Installation
 ============